umirode/prot/README.md

 It application can help your manage protobuf files and generate code based on him.

+!!!
+Before use prot you must install your lang dependencies (section Config/Lang).

 1. Create repository for service protobuf files.
 2. Run `prot init` command config in your server application.
 3. Add your repository with protobuf files into prot.yml and run `prot install` command.